KaTO Game Rules

 2. Components

-A KaTO deck contains number cards in several colours, action cards with special effects, and a declaration rule requiring the word KaTO when holding one card.
+A KaTO deck contains numbered cards in several colours, action cards with special effects, and a declaration rule that requires saying “KaTO” when you have only one card left.

 3. Setup

 Shuffle the deck.
 Deal seven cards to each player.
-Place the remaining cards face down as the draw pile and flip the top card to begin the play pile.
+Place the remaining cards face down as the draw pile, and flip the top card to start the play pile.

 4. Taking Turns

-On your turn you must play a card that matches the top card in colour or number, play an allowed action card, or draw a card if you cannot or prefer not to play.
+On your turn, you must play a card that matches the top card in colour or number, play a valid action card, or draw a card if you cannot or choose not to play.

 5. Action Cards